 © British Athletics / Getty Images

 Kare is a remarkable young woman.
-Inspired to enter sports after watching athletes with disabilities similar to her own race in the London 2012 Paralympic Games, now at 18 years old she is already a T34 Elite Paralympic GB Wheelchair Racer with three Paralympic medals to her name.
+Inspired to enter sports after watching athletes with disabilities similar to her own race in the London 2012 Paralympic Games, Kare – now 19 years old – is already a T34 Elite Paralympic GB Wheelchair Racer with three Paralympic medals to her name.

 Kare started wheelchair competitions in 2013 at the age of 12, quickly becoming the British Athletics U15 track champion in 100m, 200m, 400m and 1500m – a title which she retained in all subsequent years.

 Her successes in 2013 led to an invitation by the British Paralympic Association to attend a camp for young athletes.
 This was soon followed by a call from the GB wheelchair lead coach to join the Futures Programme for wheelchair athletes with the potential to win medals for Team GB at the Tokyo 2020 Paralympic Games.

 At 14, Kare was the youngest member of the GB Elite Wheelchair Racing Team and also a recipient of the World Class Performance Programme.
 She is the only T34 wheelchair athlete to have defeated Hannah Cockcroft in seven years and more than 350 competitive races.

 Kare competed at the Rio 2016 Paralympics some four years ahead of the British Paralympic Association's projected plan, winning three medals and also setting personal bests.